 So this clash begs the question— is Hershey’s white chocolate really white chocolate, when it contains no cocoa whatsoever?
 Well, no, no it’s not.
 But since Hershey’s never outright calls many of these products chocolate on their wrappers, they’re within their legal rights to ruin the good name of white chocolate for generations of people around the world.
 Even Cadbury white chocolate comes into question when looking at its ingredients outside of the EU and North America.

-Around the world, white chocolate has become synonymous with a sweet milky flavor that tastes more like vanilla fudge than like cacao.
+Around the world, white chocolate has become synonymous with a sweet milky flavor that tastes more like vanilla extract than like any cocoa bean in existence.
 If you’ve ever cooked anything, you’ll learn quickly that the fat carries the flavor, and this is also true with cacao.
 Cocoa butter has a natural chocolaty aroma that’s chemically removed before making mass-market white chocolate, but which has come to be celebrated in craft white chocolates.

 The problem is that most mass-market companies like Cadbury and Mondelez and Hershey’s use such low quality cacao that they need to almost burn it to standardize the flavor, and burnt-smelling cocoa butter won’t do anything good for their milky flavor.

 This is another question I get a lot, and the short answer is that no, white chocolate isn’t vegan.
 There are certainly vegan white chocolate options out there; they just can’t call their products “chocolate.”
 That’s where the rub comes in for eco-conscious and/or plant-based consumers— because the legal definition for both white chocolate and milk chocolate includes the addition of a certain percentage of dairy, anything made with a milk alternative is not legally white chocolate.